karapostK/ProtoMF/README.md

-# ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations (temporary anonymized repository)
+# ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations

-This temporary repository hosts the code and additional materials for the submission "ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations" at RecSys 2022.
+This repository hosts the code and additional materials for the submission "ProtoMF: Prototype-based Matrix Factorization for Effective and Explainable Recommendations" at RecSys 2022.

 **Evaluation results using other thresholds k (@5,@50)** are located at ```imgs/evaluation_results_using_other_thresholds_k.png```.